Private Education Act 2009

-Medical insurance is not applicable to part-time students and students taking courses with duration of not more than one month or 50 hours.
+Medical insurance is not applicable to part-time students and students enrolling in online courses or courses with duration of not more than one month or 50 hours.

 SDH Refund Policy

 A. Refund Policy

 SDH shall have a fair and reasonable refund policy for any payment made and maintain up-to-date and accurate refund records at all times.
 The refund policy is clearly communicated to all its students via the website, student contract, and student handbook.
 The refund policy must be clearly explained to all students and prospective students.
 The policy should also be available in students’ native languages where applicable.
 Students must also be communicated about the computation of the refund amount.

 - Refund for withdrawal Due to Non-Delivery of Course: